 After countless hours of researching and deciding on the specific areas of Greece to visit, we decided on Athens, Santorini and Mykonos.
 Santorini and Mykonos are a top choice for many travelers because of the famous Caldera in Santorini and the beaches (and party’s) in Mykonos.
 The islands have a lot more to offer than just those two examples and I’ll talk about them in more detail in the paragraphs to come.

 I booked our first flight to make sure we were on our way to our destination months before our scheduled departure date.
 Usually you can find the best prices around 80 days out to a European destination from the US using sites such as SkyScanner.
 Our round-trip airfare ended up being about $715, which is not a bad price, but not budget friendly either.
 A price I was willing to pay this time to fly half way across the world.

-Our flight path would be Chicago (ORD) to Philadelphia (PHL) to Athens (ATH) on the way there and ATH to Madrid (MAD) to ORD on the way back.
+Our flight path would be from Chicago (ORD) to Philadelphia (PHL) to Athens (ATH) on the way there.
+And Athens (ATH) to Madrid (MAD) to Chicago (ORD) on the way back.
 With only one-stop there and one stop back, we were sure there was little room for delay.

 Next up, we had to book our connecting flights to the island of Santorini and a ferry boat to Mykonos.
 Then, another connecting flight from Mykonos to Athens.
-We chose to use Ryanair because of its cheap prices ($105 RT that included priority boarding and carry-on luggage) and short flight times.
+We chose to use Ryanair because of its cheap prices ($105 RT that included priority boarding, carry-on, checked bags) and short flight times.
 We could’ve booked a ferry from Athens to Santorini, but it would’ve taken around 8.5 hours, not the time we wanted to sacrifice.

 We used ferryhopper.com to book the ferry from Santorini to Mykonos.
 The cost was $151.35 for two people and the cruise would take around 2hrs and 20minutes.
 After the main transportation was booked, we then looked into hotels, hostels, apartments and Airbnb’s.
 We ended up staying in a combination of almost all those options besides a hostel.